BulPlugins/BulMultiverse/README.md

 You can chain flags together, for example:
 `/bmv create exemple -d peaceful -p false -t flat`

-Mised a flag ruing creation?
+Missed a flag during creation?
 You can set it later using the set command:
 `/bmv set exemple -d peaceful`
 > NOTE
 > Some flags like the seed, cannot be changed after the world is created.
 If you make an error in the command, such as setting an invalid difficulty: